TERNION-1121/ezCipher/README.md

 ## ✏️ On Contributions
 This marks the first release of `ezCipher`.

-For the future I have planned to add some tests in Python to test the working of this Command-Line Tool.

-I'd appreciate help in all forms, from beautifying the README or the code itself, to adding tests, or even better, adding new cipher options!
+I'd appreciate help in all forms, from beautifying the README or the code itself, to adding new cipher options!
 Thanks for your kind attention!